bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Using field translations.md

 5. On the **Field Translations** FastTab, enter the value you want to translate under the **Translate From** column.
 6. Under the **Translate to** column, enter the value you want as a result.
 Note that you can leave this field blank, resulting in the removal of the value entered under **Translate From**.
 7. If the field translation should only occur when the case of the captured values is the same as the case entered under **Translate From**, select the **Case-sensitive** box.
 E.g.: Hazel, but not hazel or HAZEL.

+>[!TIP]
+>If the data type of a template field is set to **Lookup**, the **Translate To** field on the **Template Field Card** also works as a lookup field.
+This allows you to select values dynamically, rather than entering them manually.
+To enable this functionality, configure lookup values for both the source table and source field of the template field.

 ## To use a wildcard in field translations